 Kь = [BH⁺][OH⁻] / [B]

-These constants are crucial because they allow us to calculate the concentrations of ions in solution, and therefore, the pH.
+These constants are crucial because they help us calculate the concentrations of ions in solution, and therefore, the pH.

 Calculating pH for Weak Acid Solutions